 A doctor examining a patient's varicose veins during a vein health consultation

-If your varicose veins are negatively impacting the quality of your life, it’s time to take action.
+If your varicose veins negatively impact your quality of life, it’s time to take action.
 Don’t hesitate to reach out to us here at VeinSolutions™.
 Our vein specialists will be more than happy to perform a FREE consultation.
-After the consultation, we can talk about recommendations for next steps such as a venous duplex ultrasound for a more detailed examination or what treatment is best for you.
+After the consultation, we can discuss recommendations for the next steps, such as a venous duplex ultrasound for a more detailed examination or the best treatment for you.

 Our clinic offers a variety of cutting-edge treatments such as sclerotherapy, venous ablation, microphlebectomy, and more.
 We currently have locations in Flint, Michigan, and Lapeer, Michigan.
-To make an appointment, please feel free to call us at (810) 232-3363 or fill out our online form.
+To make an appointment, please call us at (810) 232-3363 or complete our online form.

 About VeinSolutions™

 VeinSolutions™ is proud to be a cornerstone of the medical community in Michigan.
-We offer not only a team of highly qualified doctors but genuine care and a shoulder to lean on for our patients.
-We understand how daunting it can be to take the first step to treatment, which is why we do everything we can to make the process as smooth and easy as possible.
+We offer not only a team of highly qualified doctors but also genuine care and a shoulder to lean on for our patients.
+We understand how daunting it can be to take the first step to treatment, so we do everything possible to make the process as smooth and easy as possible.

-Please feel free to reach out with any questions about our practice or services.
+Please feel free to ask any questions about our practice or services.

 Request A Consultation